debcomedian/WordpressWappi/wappi_send_message_woocommerce/readme.txt

 2. There are several installation options:
     2.1 Via the plugin catalog:
         * in the admin panel, go to the *Plugins* page and click *Add New*
-        * find the plugin "Wappi – Send Notifications via personal WhatsApp and Telegram"
+        * find the plugin "Wappi: WooCommerce Messenger Notifications"
         * click the button *Install*
     2.2 Via the console:
         * download the plugin here - [Download](https://wordpress.org/plugins/wappi/)